-[1] This is an application for judicial review of the appointment of Mario Dion as the Conflict of Interest and Ethics Commissioner.
-The appointment was made by the Governor in Council ("GIC") on December 14, 2017, pursuant to s 81(1) of the Parliament of Canada Act, RSC 1985, c P-1.
+[1] This is an application for judicial review of the appointment of Nancy Bélanger as the Commissioner of Lobbying.
+The appointment was made by the Governor in Council ("GIC") on December 14, 2017, on the recommendation of the Prime Minister and pursuant to ss 4.1 and 4.2(3) of the Lobbying Act, RSC 1985, c 44.

-[2] Democracy Watch, the Applicant, challenges the appointment on the basis that it was made in contravention of the consultation requirement contained in s 81(1) of the Parliament of Canada Act and in contravention of s 4 and s 6(1) of the Conflict of Interest Act, SC 2006, c 9, s 2, as well as on the basis that the appointment process was procedurally unfair.

-[3] This matter was heard consecutively with a companion application for judicial review brought by the Applicant in Democracy Watch v Attorney General of Canada in T-80-18.
+- [2] Democracy Watch, the Applicant, challenges the appointment on the basis that it was made in contravention of the consultation requirement contained in s 4.1(1) of the Lobbying Act, and in contravention of s 4 and s 6(1) of the Conflict of Interest Act, SC 2006, c 9, s 2, as well as on the basis that the appointment process was procedurally unfair. - [3] This matter was heard consecutively with a companion application for judicial review brought by the Applicant in Democracy Watch v Attorney General of Canada in T-78-18.